CSC-DPR/eopf-cpm/.gitlab/issue_templates/bug-report.md

 Summarize the bug encountered concisely

-## Parts concerned
+## What is concerned

-EOPF CPM version number and optionally a list of either:
+List of either:
 - {file, line number, function name}
 - {permalink (recommended)}